Mundra: History

 During Rao Rayadhan III's reign in 1778, he was forced to retire and the administration of the state was taken over by Bar Bhayat ni Jamat (the council of twelve), a group of chiefs.
 A soldier called Fateh Muhammad rose to dominance in 1792.
 In 1801, Mundra was given by Fateh Muhammad to another chief called Dosal Ven.
 He later regained the town from him.
 Later it was given to Hansraj who also rose against him so he transferred it to his associate Muhammad Sota.
 In 1815, when held by Muhammad Sota, it was unsuccessfully attacked by Rao Bharmalji II.
 In 1818, it is said to have a population of 1200 souls and to have yielded a revenue of £3000 (Rs 30,000).
 In 1855, the fort was in good repair and contained 1500 houses.
 In 1861, it was noted for petty carpets of stamped cotton.
 In 1879, there was a considerable trade with Kathiawar, Khambhat, Surat and Bombay.
 The chief exports were cotton, castor seed, pulse, wool and dyed cloth and the chief imports were metals, timber, grain, dates, grocery, and piece goods.
 In 1872, it had a population of 7952.
 The town was the base of many mercantile communities including Kutchi Oswal Vanias and Bhatias in the 18th to early 20th century.
 The importance of the town declined with the rise of Bombay (now Mumbai) and the construction of the Rajputana railway in the 1870s.

-After the independence of India in 1947, Cutch State acceded unto the dominion of India and was constituted an independent commissionaire, Kutch State.
-In 1956, Kutch State was merged with Bombay state, which in 1960 was divided into the new linguistic states of Gujarat and Maharashtra, with Kutch becoming part of Gujarat state.
+After the independence of India in 1947, Cutch State acceded unto the dominion of India and constituted an independent commissionaire, Kutch State.
+In 1956, Kutch State was merged with Bombay state, which in 1960 was divided into the new linguistic states of Gujarat and Maharashtra, with Kutch becoming part of Gujarat State.
 Mundra now falls under Kutch district of Gujarat.

 In 1994, the Mundra Port was announced at Mundra.
 The operation started in October 1998.
 In subsequent years, the port expanded rapidly resulting in rapid expansion of the town and population.
 During the January 2001 Gujarat earthquake, Mundra was the only place in the district of Kutch which was not affected by the devastation.
-Following the earthquake, the tax incentives were granted for setting up new industries in this district which led to the rapid industrialisation of this region.
-In 2014, Mundra Port surpassed Kandla in cargo handling and became the largest private port of India.
+Following the earthquake, tax incentives were granted for setting up new industries in this district which led to the rapid industrialisation of this region.
+In 2014, Mundra Port surpassed Kandla in cargo handling and became the largest private port in India.
 On 29 August 2020, Mundra and Baroi Gram Panchayats were merged to form the Mundra-Baroi Municipality.